 What Is An SSRI Drug (Antidepressant)?

-Imagine that you are sending an electrical signal along a piece of copper wire, if the wire is strong and unbroken the signal is clear at the other end, however, if the wire is broken or frayed the signal may stutter.
+Imagine that you are sending an electrical signal along a piece of copper wire.
+If the wire is strong and unbroken, the signal is clear at the other end; however, if the wire is broken or frayed, the signal may stutter.
 When there aren't enough neurotransmitter chemicals, it creates breaks and frays in the messages passed between neurons, so the brain doesn't always have the right response.

 What Is An SSRI?

-Another theory is that when the receptors are blocked from re-uptaking the serotonin, it stays in the gap between neurons for longer, allowing slower messages to come through between nerve cells which improves communication.
+Another theory is that when the receptors are blocked from re-uptaking the serotonin, it stays in the gap between neurons for longer, allowing slower messages to come through between nerve cells, which improves communication.

 Types Of SSRI Antidepressants

-While there are a huge variety of SSRIs out there much of the prescription process is hit or miss because there's no way to test for levels within the brain correctly.
-Every person is different chemically which is why one SSRI may work on them but not you.
+While there are a variety of SSRIs available, much of the prescription process is trial and error because there's no way to test for levels within the brain correctly.
+Every person is different chemically, which is why one SSRI for anxiety may work on them but not you.

-Symbax Is also an approved SSRI.
-However, it's usually reserved for those with treatment-resistant depression because it's a combination of several drugs including Fluoxetine and other drugs usually used for schizophrenia.
+Symbax is also an approved SSRI.
+However, it's usually reserved for those with treatment-resistant depression because it's a combination of several drugs, including Fluoxetine and other drugs usually used for schizophrenia.

 It is possible to overdose on SSRI medications, though much less likely and less dangerous than older MAOI drugs.
-A large, single overdose of SSRI medication will cause toxicity in the body which can cause an abnormal heart rate or coma.
+A large, single overdose of SSRI medication will cause toxicity in the body, which can cause an abnormal heart rate or coma.

 How Can I Get SSRIs?